-The club was established in Ireland so that Standard group could continue to offer its shipowner members the choice of an EU insurer.
-The club writes insurance of marine protection and indemnity (P&I), defence, war risks and related risks on behalf of its members and has branches in Greece and the UK.
-The club provides Standard Club members with the choice of an EU-based insurer.
-The club benefits from an arms'-length quota share agreement with its S&P 'A' rated fellow subsidiary, Standard Re.
+The club was established in Ireland so that the Standard Club group could continue to offer its ship operating members the choice of an EU insurer.
+The club writes insurance of marine protection and indemnity (P&I), defence, war risks, strike & delay and related marine insurance risks on behalf of its members and has branches in Greece and the UK.
+The club benefits from an arm's length quota share agreement with its S&P 'A' rated fellow subsidiary, Standard Re.